SYNC - Students and Youth with Needs that are Complex

 The final step in becoming a Certified Instructor is engaging in a solo evaluation.
 Solo evaluations are 2-day OIS workshops in which the Candidate holds within their district.
 Solo evaluators are Mentor level Instructors or Instructors of whom OIS-SC approves.
 The Candidates are evaluated based upon their presentation of the workshop curriculum and their ability to teach the physical skills.

-The process typically takes 6 months to complete.
-If instructors need more than 6-months, they are able to request an extension from the Steering Committee.
+The process must be completed within the school year.
+However, Instructor Candidates are able to complete the process as quickly as they choose.
+If Instructors need more than the school year to complete their candidacy, they are able to request an extension from the Steering Committee.

 Already an Instructor Candidate?
 Here are some important forms to help you through your candidacy.